 The School Counseling Certificate program is provided for students who already possess a master’s degree and need to meet the course requirements for certification as a K-12 School Counselor, as listed below.
 Courses can be waived if equivalent courses have already been completed, as determined by consultation with an advisor.
 The requirements for this certification program meet the certification standards of the Wisconsin Department of Public Instruction.
 For more information on the School Counseling: Initial Educator: K-12, five-year license, please see the Wisconsin Department of Public Instruction Website.

 In order to be eligible to receive an initial educator license as a school counselor, students will need to:

-- Complete the coursework and practica listed below
+- Complete the coursework and practica in the requirements

 - Pass the national Praxis II licensing examination

 Other states have different licensing standards and if you are interested in being eligible for a different state you are strongly encouraged to contact that state’s Department of Public Instruction to ascertain whether additional requirements are necessary.